Man drives from Ohio hoping to help Haitian friend at border

 Dave, who didn’t want to share his last name because he feared a backlash for trying to help people who entered the U.S. illegally, didn’t see his friend Ruth in this group.
 But he wore the bright safety vest so she would be able to spot him in the crowd when she arrived with her husband and 3-year-old daughter.

-“I feel like my friend is worth my time to come down and help,” he told The Associated Press on Friday.
+“I feel like my friend is worth my time to come down and help,” Dave said.

 On Tuesday, Dave set out from his hometown of Toledo, Ohio, and made the nearly 1,300-mile (2,092-kilometer) drive to Del Rio, where up to 15,000 migrants suddenly crossed in from Mexico this month, most of them Haitian and many seeking asylum.